-All parents and pupils should be aware of the more serious sanctions, including suspension and exclusion, that the Head can impose for serious breaches of the Way of Life, including but not limited to criminal behaviour.
-Examples of serious breaches of the Way of Life which may result in serious sanctions include:
+The School's Discipline, Exclusions and Required Removal Policy is available on the School's website, and all parents and pupils should be aware of the more serious sanctions, including suspension and exclusion, that the Head can impose for serious breaches of the School's rules, including but not limited to criminal behaviour.
+Examples of serious breaches of the School's rules which may result in serious sanctions include:

-- Drug abuse;
+- drug abuse;

-- Alcohol and tobacco abuse;
+- alcohol and tobacco abuse;

-- Theft;
+- theft;

-- Bullying (including cyber bullying, prejudice-based and discriminatory bullying);
+- bullying (including cyber bullying, prejudice-based and discriminatory bullying);

-- Child on Child (including online) abuse;
+- child-on-child (including online) abuse;

-- Physical assault/threatening behaviour;
+- physical assault/threatening behaviour;

-- Fighting;
+- fighting;

-- Sexual violence and sexual harassment;
+- sexual violence and sexual harassment;

-- Racist, sexist, misogynistic, transphobic or homophobic abuse;
+- racist, sexist, misogynistic, transphobic or homophobic abuse;

-- Sexual misconduct including sexting and/or the consensual or non-consensual sharing of nudes/semi-nudes;
+- sexual misconduct including sexting and/or the consensual or non-consensual sharing of nudes/semi-nudes;

-- Damage to property; and
+- damage to property;

-- Persistent disruptive behaviour.
+- persistent disruptive behaviour.

-Serious sanctions may also be imposed where unsatisfactory behaviour has continued despite previous sanctions and/ or warnings.
+Serious sanctions in accordance with the School's Discipline, Exclusions and Required Removal Policy may also be imposed where unsatisfactory behaviour has continued despite previous sanctions and/ or warnings.